Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Results

 \subsection{Our echo-for-wormhole model}

-The priors of our echo-for-wormhole model are shown in the Tab.\ref{Prior_echo}.
-In the initial parameter estimation, we find that the maximum-posterior sky location inferred is consistent with that obtained using the LIGO-Virgo BBHs model, and also with the localization reported for ZTF19abanrhr, as shown in Appendix~\ref{App:Sky location}.
+The priors of our echo-for-wormhole model are shown in Tab.\ref{Prior_echo}.
+To avoid an implicit prior preference for large amplitudes, we adopt a log-uniform prior for $A_m$ within the specified range, while all other parameters are assigned uniform priors within their respective ranges.
+In the initial parameter estimation, we find that the maximum-posterior sky location inferred is consistent with that obtained using the LVK BBHs model, and also with the localization reported for ZTF19abanrhr, as shown in Appendix~\ref{App:Sky location}.
 Thus we fix the location parameters with ZFT19abanrhr localization (RA, DEC)$=(3.35847,~0.60781)$ to break the degeneracy between arrival time and sky position.
 The marginalized posterior probability distributions for all parameters in our model are presented in Fig.~\ref{corner_echo}, where $f_{c}=56.93^{+1.63}_{-1.86}$ Hz and $\beta\approx 0.02$.
 This result is consistent with the narrow-band feature of an echo pulse produced by a wormhole in the frequency domain.

-In Fig.\ref{WaveformL1}, we plot the bestfit echo-for-wormhole waveform (\ref{Waveformecho}) with the strain data in L1 detector in time-domain, and also the BBHs waveform for a comparison, where owing to the short duration of GW190521 (approximately 0.1 s), we additionally bandpass the strain data between 20-256 Hz to suppress high frequencies, results in an almost 5 cycle waveform.
-Here, to facilitate a direct comparison between the two models, we normalize both the strain data and the corresponding waveforms using the noise power spectral density $\tilde{S}_{n}$ provided by the LIGO-Virgo collaboration: \be \tilde{h}_{w}(f)=\frac{\tilde{h}(f)}{\sqrt{\tilde{S}_{n}(f)}}, \ee where $\tilde{h}_{w}(f)$ denotes the whitened waveform in the frequency domain.
+In Fig.\ref{WaveformL1}, we plot the best-fit echo-for-wormhole waveform (\ref{Waveformecho}) with the strain data in L1 detector in time-domain, and also the BBHs waveform for a comparison, where owing to the short duration of GW190521 (approximately $0.1$~s), we additionally bandpass the strain data between 20--256~Hz to suppress high frequencies, resulting in an almost 5-cycle waveform.
+Here, to facilitate a direct comparison between the two models, we whiten both the strain data and the corresponding waveforms according to

+where $\tilde{h}_{w}(f)$ denotes the whitened waveform in the frequency domain; $\tilde{S}_{n}(f)$ is the one-sided noise power spectral density (PSD) estimated from the Gravitational Wave Open Science Center (GWOSC) strain data~\cite{KAGRA:2023pio} using the Welch method implemented in \texttt{PyCBC} with 4\,s segments~\cite{Usman:2015kfa}.final